chen42/slides/ratGenomeNov2020.md

 ## Summary of mapping stats

 * mRatBN7 decreases
-	* SNPs phases
+	* SNPs phased
-		* likely due to reduced number of Hets
+		* might be due to reduced number of Hets
 	* estimates of the mean and stddev of input molecular length
 		* likely due to removing extra sequences that does not belong
 	* areas with zero coverage and short deletion calls